BrenoTeixeira/insider_fidelity_program/README.md

 6. What guarantees that the Insider program is better than the rest of the database?

-    The metrics of the insider group is better than the other groups.
+    The metrics of the insider group are better than other groups's metrics.

 7. What can the marketing team do to augment the revenue?

-    1. Offer a direct line to the best customers, improving the communication (anouncing products/services and promoting sales).
+    1. Offer a direct line to the best customers, improving communication (announcing products/services and promoting sales).
-    2. Drop off unprofitable customers (customers who only buy the discounted line and avoid premium range).
+    2. Drop off unprofitable customers (customers who only buy the discounted line and avoid the premium range).
     3. Personalized offers for each group.
-    4. Optimize marketing channels, identify the most effective marketing channels for each group.
+    4. Optimize marketing channels and identify the most effective marketing channels for each group.
 <p></p>

 # 8. Model Deployment